Right to be forgotten in Google and other search engines

 Is there a right of appeal?

-Yes.
-If Google or the other search engines reject a right to be forgotten request, there is a right of appeal to your local data protection authority.
+If Google or the other search engines reject a right to be forgotten request, you have the right of to ask your local data protection authority to review the decision.
 In the UK, this is the Information Commissioner’s Office.
+There is generally three-month time limit in the UK.

 What’s the best strategy?